0xd13a/0xd13a.github.io/ctfs/33c3/exfil.md

 Since DNS packets go over UDP, the protocol includes special handling for things like duplicate packets.
 To account for that the first 6 bytes in each payload contain the conversation ID, sequence number, and the acknowledgement.
 There is no time to develop a fully robust decoding solution, but at the very least it would be necessary to account for duplicate packets.

-Based on the the information gathered so far (and much trial and error :) ) I wrote the following script.
+Based on the the information gathered so far (and much trial and error :smile: ) I wrote the following script.
 It goes through all packets in PCAP file, extracts and decodes payloads, discards duplicate packets, and dumps the output to the screen:

 ```python
 import base64